 Cisco Career Paths From ExamSnap

-Moreover, the Cisco certification program includes various specializations that validate the professional’s skills in specific technologies.
-Similarly, there are two categories of Cisco specializations: Technical Specialists and Digital Transformation Specialists.
+Moreover, the Cisco certification program includes various specializations and result that validate the professional’s skills in specific technologies.
+Similarly, there are two categories of Cisco specialization: technical specialists and digital transformation specialists.
 Overall, both categories have 18 practice areas.
 Technical specializations include:

 - Service Provider